Attention Test - Inhibitory Control

 Protect your sleep

 The DLPFC is among the brain regions most sensitive to sleep deprivation.
 One night of total sleep deprivation nearly doubles anti-saccade error rates.
-Chronic mild sleep restriction (6 hours/night for two weeks) produces the same impairment as 24 hours without sleep — and users consistently underestimate their own impairment under these conditions.
+Chronic mild sleep restriction (6 hours/night for two weeks) produces the same impairment as 24 hours without sleep - And users consistently underestimate their own impairment under these conditions.

 Global Statistics